 The employer contribution rates are set by actuaries advising the Kent Pension Fund and are reviewed on a regular basis in order to ensure the scheme is appropriately funded.
-The employer contribution rate for 2022/23 will remain at 17.9%.
+The employer contribution rate for 2023/24 is projected to increased to 20.2%.

-29. There are no locally agreed enhancements to the pension scheme.
+- 29. There are no locally agreed enhancements to the pension scheme.
 With the exclusion of the Head of Paid Service responsibility for any such enhancements would be at the discretion of the Personnel Committee.
-In relation to the Head of Paid Service, any such enhancements would be at the discretion, and with the approval, of Full Council.
+In relation to the Head of Paid Service, any such enhancements would be at the discretion, and with the approval, of Full Council. - 30.
+Where a senior (chief officer) new starter already receives a public sector pension, this will be declared on the FHDC website and relevant abatement implemented.